tatethurston/nextjs-routes/README.md

 ## Notice

 If you are using Next.js's App Router you may not need this library.
-Next provides an [experimental option to generate typed links](https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links).
-Next.js's option only works for the `app` directory, and not `pages`.If you're using the `pages` directory, or you're using the `app` directory and want to use typed objects instead of string interpolation to provide URL parameters, use this library.
+Next.js provides an [experimental option to generate typed links](https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links).
+Next.js's option only works for the `app` directory, and not `pages`.
+If you're using the `pages` directory, or if you're using the `app` directory and want to use typed objects instead of string interpolation to provide URL parameters and queries, use this library.

 ## Highlights

 🦄 Zero config

-💨 Types only -- zero runtime (pages directory only).
+💨 Types only -- zero runtime (pages directory only)

 🛠 No more broken links